-Project Name Progress Original Milestones New Milestones Building Control Exploring shared service Significant progress being made Implementati on Jan 14 On target Review emergency call-outs Part of shared service review June 13 Jan 14 Planning policy Development of draft Local Plan Plan is still being developed ready for submission in Summer 2014 Submission originally to Council June 13 Submission draft to Council Mar/Apr 14 Development of Warwick AAP Partnership working progressing to options stage Executive report Autumn 2013 Revised timetable to follow shortly behind local plan timetable Support Neighbourhood Plans Several neighbourhoo d plans are being progressed On-going Develop CIL Scheme Significant progress towards preparation of the submission draft Submission Draft to Full Council in June 2013 2012 Submission draft to Council in March/April 2013 Gypsy and Traveller Submission draft to Council
+Project Name Progress Original Milestones New Milestones Building Control Exploring shared service Significant progress being made and trial underway Implementati on Jan 14 On target Review emergency call-outs Part of shared service review June 13 May 14 - done Planning policy Development of draft Local Plan Plan is still being developed ready for submission in Summer 2014 Submission originally to Council June 13 Submission draft to Council Mar/Apr 14 - done Development of Warwick AAP Policies now subsumed in Local Plan.
+N/A

-Mar/Apr 14 HS2 Support being provided in terms of planning On-going Leamington AAP Work to commence on AAP Mar 14 On target Development Management Monitoring performance of determining planning applications On-going April 2012 Target met Planning portal on-line submissions - encourage applicants to make on-line submissions On-going Target of 70% by Mar 14 On target Customer satisfaction surveys June 13 Dec 13 Review validation checklist Work has progressed July 13 Dec 13 Develop pre-application charging service Decision made not to progress this N/A Review planning committee April 13 review done - implementati on on-going Review S106/CIL implementation Delay with the implementati on of CIL by Central Government Monitor S106 contributions including levy at 3% In place April 13 Develop and implement Training plan being June 13 Dec 13 training plan developed Review the use of ICT systems This is to improve the way we deliver services and to make us more effective and efficient April 13 - this work is continuous Economic Development & Regeneration Events Intervention This project has now been handed over to the events team May 13 Jobs, Skills & Economy Delivery Plan This is now awaiting new Leader in place to decide how to take this forward Sept 13 To be confirmed Review, Development and delivery of town centre action plans Progress made on Warwick and Kenilworth On-going Tourism Strategy Implementation DMO launched Oct 13 May 13 Oct 13 Visitor Services Review May 13 Oct 13 Provide staff resource into Stoneleigh Hub Enterprise scheme Project has changed and WDC are no longer providing staff N/A Community Right to Bid Procedures put in place to deal with April 13 bids.
+Delivery of opportunity being progressed Support Neighbourhood Plans 4 neigh- bourhood plan areas have been designated and further 5 have been submitted for designation On-going 5 further designation during 2014/15.
+Likely that first Plans will be submitted for Examination Develop CIL Scheme Draft CIL scheme being prepared for submission alongside Local Plan Submission Draft to Full Council in June 2013 Submission draft to Council in April 2014 - done Gypsy and Traveller Site Allocations Initial options consultation complete.
+Preferred Options consultation started in March 2014 Submission draft to Council in July 2014 and submission to SoS in Sept/Oct 2014 HS2 Support being provided in terms of planning (officer now in post) On-going Leamington AAP Initial work commenced Mar 14 Work to commence on AAP in early 2015 Development Management Monitoring performance of determining planning On-going April 2012 Target met applications Planning portal on-line submissions - encourage applicants to make on-line submissions On-going Target of 70% by Mar 14 Oct 14 Customer satisfaction surveys Work has progressed in some areas of the service June 13 June 14 Review validation checklist Work has progressed July 13 July 14 Develop pre-application charging service Decision made not to progress this N/A Review planning committee April 13 review done - Target met Review S106/CIL implementation Delay with the implementati on of CIL by Central Government Monitor S106 contributions including levy at 3% In place - although set at 1% up to max of £30K April 13 In place Develop and implement training plan Training plan being developed June 13 Ongoing Review the use of ICT systems This is to improve the way we deliver services and to make us more effective and efficient April 13 - this work is continuous

+Economic Development & Regeneration Events Intervention This project has now been handed over to the events team May 13 In place Jobs, Skills & Economy Delivery Plan This is now awaiting new Leader in place to decide how to take this forward Sept 13 To be confirmed Review, Development and delivery of town centre action plans Progress made on Warwick and Kenilworth On-going N/A Tourism Strategy Implementation DMO launched Oct 13 May 13 In place Visitor Services Review May 13 Jun 14 Provide staff resource into Stoneleigh Hub Enterprise scheme Project has changed and WDC are no longer providing staff N/A Community Right to Bid Procedures put in place to deal with bids.
+April 13 On-going